Adam Lallana: Brighton & Hove Albion

 Lallana signed for Premier League club Brighton & Hove Albion on 27 July 2020 on a three-year contract on a free transfer.
 He made his debut on the opening day of the 2020–21 season starting in the 3–1 home loss against Chelsea but later going off injured.
 Lallana came on as a substitute against his previous club and defending champions Liverpool on 28 November, but was quickly subbed back off due to injury in the 1–1 home draw.
 On 3 February 2021, he made his first Anfield appearance since leaving Liverpool, where he came on as a substitute to help the Seagulls claim their first league win at Anfield since 1982.
 Lallana scored his first goal for Brighton, opening the scoring in an eventual 2–1 home loss to Leicester City on 6 March.
 On 18 May, Lallana came on as a substitute with Brighton 2–0 down against champions Manchester City; Lallana helped inspire a Brighton comeback as the Seagulls won 3–2 in front of returning home fans for their first win over the Sky Blues since 1989.

-Lallana assisted Leandro Trossard's equaliser away at Liverpool on 30 October 2021, where The Seagulls came from 2–0 down to draw 2–2, in Lallana's second Anfield appearance since leaving and first in front of fans due to Coronavirus restrictions.
-After the final whistle there were touching scenes as he finally got to say goodbye to the Liverpool fans where they chanted his name after he went over to applaud them.
+Lallana assisted Leandro Trossard's equaliser away at Liverpool on 30 October 2021, where The Seagulls came from 2–0 down to draw 2–2, in Lallana's second Anfield appearance since leaving and first in front of fans since the COVID-19 lockdowns.
+After the final whistle, there were touching scenes as he said "goodbye" to the Liverpool fans; after he went over to applaud them, they chanted his name.
 He captained Brighton for the first time on Boxing Day with the absence of Lewis Dunk, guiding Albion to a 2–0 home win over Brentford.
 With the further absence of Dunk, Lallana captained the side again three days later at Chelsea, with Danny Welbeck earning a 90+1st minute equaliser, finishing 1–1.

 Following the departure of manager Graham Potter to Chelsea, Lallana assisted interim manager Andrew Crofts as first-team coach.
 He scored his second goal for Brighton 20 months after his first, opening the scoreline in the eventual 3–2 away victory over Wolverhampton Wanderers.
 He set up Kaoru Mitoma's first Albion goal to put Brighton back level in the game.

-On 13 March 2023, Lallana said he had extended his contract by a year until the summer of 2024.
+On 13 March 2023, Lallana signed a one-year contract extension, keeping him at the club until 2024.
+On 13 May 2024, Lallana announced his departure from Brighton, citing family reasons as his main motivator.

+Return to Southampton and retirement

+On 14 June 2024, Lallana returned to Southampton on a one-year contract on a free transfer.
+He made his second debut for the club on 28 August in a 5–3 away victory against Cardiff City in the EFL Cup after he replaced Lesley Ugochukwu in the 64th minute.
+Following the departure of Ivan Jurić on 7 April 2025, it was announced that Lallana would assist interim manager Simon Rusk for the remainder of the season.

+On 25 June 2025, Lallana announced his retirement from football.